 - 3 Five Lights Tell You What Is Happening with Your 8LIECH

 - 4 The 8LEICH Cools the Water with Ice

 - 5 The Bottom-Loading 8LEICH Is Easy to Fill

 - 6 Other 8LEICH Features and the Warranty

 - 7 Conclusions about the Whirlpool 8LEICH Water Dispenser

 The Whirlpool 8LIECH Fits Well in Your Office or Even in Your Home

-Besides giving your employees a place to gather around for chit chat, a water cooler gives everyone a handy place to get refreshing cold (and in this case hot as well) water that helps to keep them happy, satisfied, and productive.
+Besides giving your employees a place to gather around for chit chat, a water dispensers give everyone a handy place to get refreshing cold (and in this case hot as well) cup of water that helps to keep them happy, satisfied, and productive.